oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 Your role is to rescue the data, develop computational tools and techniques to transform a chaotic dataset into one suitable for downstream analysis.
 By the end of this CByte, you will have gained experience with file formats like FASTQ, practiced coding for data quality assessment, and applied computational methods to process genomic data.

-!!! danger "DRAFT"
+!!! danger "Attention"

-    Gradescope autograder is still in development.
+    Someone has pointed out a flaw in the problem description and needs to be updated.
+    ATP expiration will be extended by two days after fixed.

 ## Quality control